Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Methodology

+The main purpose of the agent learning in TG is to be familiar with the rules that migrated from RG.
+This can be summarized as a TG hypothesis. \textbf{Thought-game hypothesis:} \textit{The fewer rules that are migrated from RG to TG, the easier it is for an agent to learn in TG, and it is harder to transfer to learn in RG; The more rules that are migrated from RG to TG, the harder it is for an agent to learn in TG, and it is easier to transfer to learn in RG}.

+TG hypothesis argues a trade-off between learning speed in TG and transferred performance in RG.
+In subsection~\ref{section: TG Hypothesis} we will validate it.
+Suppose RG has $n$ parts and TG has a property level representing simplify level.
+When the level is $n$ (we use superscript to represent it), it means TG$^n$ containing the least but most important rules.
+TG$^0$ contains all the rules in RG.
+Based on them, the pseudocodes of TG are given below:

-\subsection{Training Algorithm}
+\subsection{Training algorithm}

-We can now give a training procedure based on thought-game.
-Our complete training process is as follows.
-First, we use ACRL algorithm to train an agent on the thought-SC2 model from scratch.
-The idea of ACRL algorithm is simple, i.e., automatically increase the difficult level of the curriculum when monitoring that the win-rate exceeds a presupposed threshold.
-Thought-game gives us the freedom to design a smooth curriculum.
-In a previous work~\cite{pang2019sc2}, the curriculum uses the difficulty levels of the SC2 game itself, so the improvement of difficulty of the curriculum is not smooth.
-Thought-game gives us the possibility to design a smooth curriculum which brings the stability of learning.
-Then, we map this policy back to the original environment and use the thought-game policy as the initial policy in the original SC2 environment for continued training.
-The hyper-parameters of RL algorithm used in the thought-game environment and in the SC2 environment are the same.
-The complete implementation of our algorithm can be found in Algorithm \ref{alg:ACRL}.
+We now give a training algorithm based on TG.
+First, we use the ACRL algorithm to train an agent in the TG from scratch.
+The idea of the ACRL algorithm is simple, i.e., automatically increases the difficulty level of the curriculum when monitoring the win-rate exceeds a threshold (see Algorithm~\ref{alg:acrl}).
+We will show the effectiveness of ACRL in the experiment section.
+In this work, we focus on using TL methods.
+After we train a policy in the TG, we map this policy back to RG for continued training using the TL algorithms like finetune~\cite{Finetune2014}, a widely-used TL technology in the DL field.

+We use a DNN as our policy model.
+It contains an input (observation) layer and two hidden layers which are called layer\_1 and layer\_2.
+The action logit layer and value layer are after the layer\_2.
+The value layer outputs the state's value function $V(s_t)$.
+The action logit layer is then going to a softmax layer to output the probabilities for each action which are $\pi(\cdot|s_t)$.
+This net is called OrigNet and distinguished from the next proposed one.